Bob Hugin: Education and military service

-Hugin grew up in Union City, New Jersey.
+Hugin grew up in Union City, New Jersey, and attended Emerson High School, graduating in 1972.
 He was the first in his family to attend college, earning a full-scholarship to Princeton University.
 He earned a Bachelor of Arts degree from Princeton University in 1976.
 After graduating, Hugin served in the United States Marine Corps as an active duty infantry officer from 1976 to 1983.
 In 1985, Hugin earned a master's degree in business administration from the University of Virginia.

 At Princeton, Hugin was president of the male-only Tiger Inn, a highly selective private eating club on campus.
 As president, he opposed the membership of gay men in 1976, stating that a member discovered to be gay "wouldn't last long."
 Later, as president of the alumni board of Tiger Inn, he led the club's opposition to a 13-year series of lawsuits during the 1980s and 1990s to require the club to admit women, describing the legal campaign to "politically correct fascism”.
 In 2018, he said that his views on these issues had since changed.

 Career

 From 1985 to 1999, Hugin worked at J.P.
 Morgan & Co.
 Inc. and was a managing director.

 Hugin has been credited with saving the biotech corporation Celgene and turning it profitable.
 He joined the company in June 1999 as senior vice president and CFO.
 At the time, Celgene had approximately 200 employees and less than six weeks of cash.
 He was elected to Celgene's board of directors in December 2001.
 Hugin served as Celgene's president and COO since May 2006 and became the CEO of Celgene in June 2010.
 In June 2011, he was elected chairman of the Celgene board of directors.
 In his time at Celgene the market capitalization of the company went from $100 million to $70 billion, and headcount grew to 6,000.

 During Hugin's tenure, Celgene was reprimanded multiple times by the U.S Food and Drug Administration, including a formal warning letter in 2000 for not sharing all the risks associated with their drugs, and for marketing their drug Thalomid and others to doctors for unapproved uses.
 In 2017, Celgene was forced to pay $280 million in response to a lawsuit regarding these practices.
 Hugin has been criticized for drastically raising the prices of several drugs while he was in charge of Celgene.
 For example, in 2006, the drug Revlimid was introduced to the market and cost about $6,000 for a one-month supply.
-Celgene was able to actively prevent generic versions of the drug from being sold, and by the year 2017, the price for the same amount of Revlimid had been raised by Celgene to over $16,000.
+Celgene was able to actively prevent generic versions of the drug from being sold, and by 2017, the price for the same amount of Revlimid had been raised by Celgene to over $16,000.

 In 2013, Hugin was named the best CEO in biotech by TheStreet.com.
 He left his position at Celgene as chief executive and became an executive chairman in 2017.